 Informed Choice: The means by which a customer chooses their rehabilitation path, from options based on their needs and circumstances and the TWC-VR rules, as it relates to choosing their services and the providers of those services.

-Obligation/Encumbrance: When a Service Authorization (SA) is issued in RHW, it establishes a transactional order for goods and services and it reserves the required funds with which the eventual payment against the order will be made.
-The issuance of the SA and the resulting reservation of funds create a legally binding agreement between two entities initiating the commencement of the good or service and resulting in, upon proper performance, payment as a result.
+Obligation/Encumbrance: When a Service Authorization (SA) is issued in RHW, it establishes a transactional order for goods and services.
+The issuance of the SA commits the appropriate funds and creates a legally binding agreement between TWC-VR and the service provider to which the payment will be made.

 Out-of-State Provider: Provider whose point-of-service address or place of doing business is located outside Texas.
 This term is not intended to describe, define, or include providers whose brick-and-mortar business operations are within Texas, but for whom the payment (remit) address of record is outside Texas.